metonym/vite-plugin-gh-pages/README.md

 </details>

-## Callbacks
+## Lifecycle Hooks

 ### `onBeforePublish`

-`onBeforePublish` is invoked before publishing to GitHub Pages.

-This is useful for writing additional files to the `outDir`.
+Called before publishing to GitHub Pages.
+Useful for writing additional files to the `outDir`.

 ```js
 import fs from "node:fs";